Suhassable/AlterAssignment/README.md

 ### 5. Deploy Second Cloud Run Function

-Deploy the second service using `second_function/cloud.py`.
+Deploy the second service using `Second Cloud Function.py`.
 This service will be triggered by Eventarc:

-- Create a new Cloud Run service for it
+- Create a new Cloud Run Function service for it
 - Deploy it as you did with the main API

----
+- This function will clean and load data into our MongoDB database.
+- Also done user segmentation in this function.

 ### 6. Configure Eventarc Trigger